-1.3.1 Employ structured problem solving processes to resolve issues within the context of the Department's strategic and long-range plans.

-Strategy 1.4: Continually evaluate and improve efficiency, quality, and effectiveness of Department administrative processes.
+- 1.3.1 Employ structured problem solving processes to resolve issues within the context of the Department's strategic and long-range plans. - Strategy 1.4: Continually evaluate and improve efficiency, quality, and effectiveness of Department administrative processes.

-- 1.4.1 Identify current permitting, authorization, reporting or other work processes that are not meeting performance targets or may otherwise warrant evaluation. - 1.4.2 Conduct a work process analysis to reveal and understand inefficiencies or problems associated with processes at issue. - 1.4.3 Develop and implement more efficient and effective work process alternatives.

-Objective 2: That through 2012 management and control of the Department's financial resources, assets, and procurements complies with applicable laws, regulations, and accounting/procurement standards.
+- 1.4.1 Identify current permitting, authorization, reporting or other work processes that are not meeting performance targets or may otherwise warrant evaluation. - 1.4.2 Conduct a work process analysis to reveal and understand inefficiencies or problems associated with processes at issue. - 1.4.3 Develop and implement more efficient and effective work process alternatives. - 1.4.4 Develop a comprehensive databasing and updating process to support broad public awareness of management and conservation actions contemplated by the Department. - Objective 2: That through 2014 management and control of the Department's financial resources, assets, and procurements complies with applicable laws, regulations, and accounting/procurement standards.